Sign inTry free

 Confidence drives consistency.
 Start with the facts kids can lock in fast: 0s (always 0), 1s (always itself), 2s (doubles), 5s (count by 5), and 10s (just add a zero).
-After two weeks of 5-minute sessions, most kids own all five tables.
+After two weeks of 2-to-5-minute sessions, most kids own all five tables.

 Out of the 144 facts in the 0 to 12 grid, only 78 are unique.
 The commutative property is your free upgrade: if your child knows 3 × 7 = 21, they already know 7 × 3 = 21.
 Teach this explicitly and the workload drops overnight.